PelicanPlatform/training-client/README.md

   That way, if the Origin would reject a Client's request, so to will the Cache reject that same Client's request.
   *The data provider does not lose control over their data!*

-* **Caches help prevent the data storage from being overwhelmed**
+* **Caches help prevent the data repository from being overwhelmed**

   Because it is expensive to store open science data repositories on high-performance hardware, most open science storage systems can be overwhelmed by large transfers, many transfers, and especially by many large transfers.
   Often the data provider sets limits on the amount and frequency of data transfers from their system.
-  By using Caches, transfers via a Pelican Federation reduce the amount and frequency of data transfers, making it easier for researchers to access the data, especially for high throughput workflows.
+  By using Caches, transfers via a Pelican Federation reduce the amount and frequency of data transfers from the original repository, making it easier for researchers to access the data, especially for high throughput workflows.

 > [!IMPORTANT]